 May increase muscle strength

+If you’re weight lifting, one of the main benefits of supplementing ZMA is that it may increase strength.
 Because zinc plays a role in protein synthesis and is assisted in protein metabolism by vitamin B6, optimising these two micronutrients could boost muscle building and lead to increases in strength.
-Overtime, increases in strength lead to increases in size and metabolism, which can help lead to weight loss.
+Over time, increases in strength lead to increases in size and metabolism, which can help lead to weight loss.

 Can boost immune health